suryakaduru/Text_summarizer_pipeline/README.md

 ```
 Disclaimer and notes:
-- This project uses a pre-trained "philschmid/bart-large-cnn-samsum model" for zero-shot summarization without fine-tuning.
-All outputs were generated using the model as-is, focusing on pipeline structure, evaluation, and analysis
+- This project uses a pre-trained "philschmid/bart-large-cnn-samsum model" for zero-shot summarization without fine-tuning or tranining
 - Some parts of this code modules were generated or refined with the assistance of AI tools such as ChatGPT and DeepSeek.
 - These tools were used to understand model configurations, evaluation metrics (ROUGE), and to structure the summarization pipeline effectively.
 ```